MCP Integration¶

 - Find services - Search forwarded services by name pattern, port, or namespace

-Monitoring & Debugging¶
+Monitoring & Metrics¶

 - Quick status - Fast health check of kubefwd (healthy/degraded/unhealthy)